danielpodrazka/editor-mcp/README.md

 The main `TextEditorServer` class:

 1. Initializes with a FastMCP instance named "text-editor"
-2. Sets a configurable `max_edit_lines` limit (default: 200) from environment variables
+2. Sets a configurable `max_edit_lines` limit (default: 50) from environment variables
 3. Maintains the current file path as state
-4. Registers seven primary tools through FastMCP:
+4. Registers eight primary tools through FastMCP:
    - `set_file`: Validates and sets the current file path
    - `skim`: Reads the entire content of a file
-   - `read`: Reads content and generates content IDs
+   - `read`: Reads text from specified line range
+   - `select`: Selects lines for subsequent overwrite operation
-   - `overwrite`: Replaces text in a specified line range
+   - `overwrite`: Replaces previously selected text with new content
    - `delete_file`: Deletes the current file
-   - `new_file`: Creates a new file with content
+   - `new_file`: Creates a new file
    - `find_line`: Finds lines containing specific text

 The server runs using FastMCP's stdio transport by default, making it easy to integrate with various clients.